chingu-voyages/v43-tier1-team-09/docs/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+Our application is using npm for package management.
+To install all the necessary package follow these steps:

-Install dependencies
+1. Install dependencies

 ```
 npm install
 ```

-Then launch the server
+2. Then launch the server

 ```
 npm run dev
 ```

-The page will render in a new window.
+3. The page will render in a new window.

 ### Deployment

+To deploy the package, enter the command:

 ```
 npm run build